-Latent Print Unit
+Latent Print Unit of the Police Crime Lab

 As latent evidence is received from crime scenes, Latent Print Unit personnel encode and search all suitable prints against the Metro Nashville Police Department Automated Fingerprint Identification System (AFIS) database of approximately 550,000 individuals.
 This database includes the fingerprints and palm prints of adults and juvenile subjects.
 The Latent Print Unit has the capability to electronically submit unidentified latent impressions to the FBI for a database search.
 Latent prints that are not identified are registered to the AFIS database and subsequently searched against all new arrestee fingerprints and palm prints.
 Each AFIS search result requires a manual comparison and verification by Latent staff.
 In addition, many latent prints are not suitable for AFIS search, and are manually compared to the fingerprints (and palm prints) of individuals submitted as suspects by investigators.